Operation Meridian: Background

+Meridian I

-The first attack Operation Meridian One, an air strike on the oil refinery at Pladjoe, north of Palembang, Sumatra was delayed by poor weather from 21 January and the fleet waited off Enggano Island.
-The attack was finally launched at 6am on 24 January with a lack of wind making take-off more risky.
+The first attack - against the oil refinery at Pladjoe, north of Palembang, Sumatra - was delayed by poor weather from 21 January and the fleet waited off Enggano Island.
+The attack was finally launched at 6 am on 24 January with a lack of wind making take-off more risky.

-Forty-three Grumman Avenger torpedo bombers, twelve Fairey Firefly fighter-bombers with rockets and fifty Grumman Hellcat, Vought Corsair and Supermarine Seafire fighters were launched, approaching with the sun behind them and diving from 9000 feet to 3000 feet to release their bombs.
+Forty-three Grumman Avenger torpedo bombers, twelve Fairey Firefly fighter-bombers with rockets and fifty Grumman Hellcat, Vought Corsair and Supermarine Seafire fighters were launched.
+Japanese aircraft intercepted the force but the bombers approached with the sun behind them and dived from 9,000 feet to 3,000 feet to release their bombs.
 Despite the presence of barrage balloons the refinery was successfully attacked.
-Losses were heavier than on previous raids; 32 aircraft were lost due to enemy action and crash landings.
-Avenger squadrons that participated included 820, 849, 854 and 857 Naval Air Squadrons.
+Losses were heavier than on previous raids; 7 aircraft were lost due to enemy action and 25 to crash landings.
+The Avenger squadrons that participated included 820, 849, 854 and 857 Naval Air Squadrons.

+Meridian II

-The fleet refuelled again on 26–27 January.
+The fleet refuelled and replenished on 26–27 January.
 In practice, this was unsatisfactory as, with a mixture of poor weather and inexperience, the tankers suffered damage as ships failed to keep station and hoses parted.

-On 29 January, the second raid, Operation Meridian Two, an air strike against the oil refinery at Soengei Gerong, Sumatra, was undertaken.
+On 29 January, the second raid, this time against the oil refinery at Soengei Gerong, Sumatra, was undertaken.
 Despite poor visibility, the flying-off was delayed by less than half an hour and the air strike was made against the oil refinery.
-Allied aviators claimed 30 Japanese planes shot down in dog-fights and another 38 destroyed on the ground, for the loss of 16 British aircraft.
-A small Japanese counterattack was attempted, but was defeated by fighter cover and anti-aircraft fire.
+Forty-six Avengers bombed the refinery.
+At least 11 Japanese planes shot down in dogfights and another 30 destroyed on the ground at nearby airfields, for the loss of 16 British aircraft to the enemy and 25 to "other causes".
+A small Japanese counterattack was attempted, but was defeated by the fighter cover and anti-aircraft fire.
+Refinery output was stopped for two months and by the end of March the total output from the attacked refineries was only one third of capacity.

-Task Force 63 refueled from Task Force 69 for the final time on 30 January and sailed for Fremantle, Western Australia.
-Task Force 69 returned to Trincomalee.
+Task Force 63 refuelled from Task Force 69 for the final time on 30 January and sailed for Fremantle, Western Australia arriving on 4 February, while Task Force 69 returned to Trincomalee.